zuzakistan/civilservant/modules/README.md

 };
 ```

+You can access all arguments, excluding the command itself, using `msg.body`.

+See also: `commands.usage`, below.

 ## Metadata
 "Metadata" for commands can be stored by adding an object level.
 Put the main logic under "command".